Bill Grayden: Later life

-In 2015, aged 94, Grayden visited Gallipoli to commemorate the 100th anniversary of the landing at Anzac Cove, which his father had participated in.
+In 2015, aged 94, Grayden visited Gallipoli to commemorate the 100th anniversary of the landing at Anzac Cove, in which his father had participated.

-Grayden is the earliest elected federal MP still alive, and he is the last surviving "Forty-Niner" MP, as well as the last surviving MP first elected before 1961.
+Grayden turned 100 in 2020.
+He is the earliest elected federal MP still alive, and he is the last surviving "Forty-Niner" MP, as well as the last surviving MP first elected before 1961.
 In a 2019 interview he recalled his personal memories of Robert Menzies, Ben Chifley, and Billy Hughes.

 Personal life

 Grayden married Betsy Marie Chadwick on 31 July 1948, with whom he had five sons and five daughters.
 As of December 2019 he had 36 grandchildren and 34 great-grandchildren, and was expecting his first great-great-grandchild.
 His son Jim stood as a candidate at the 2018 Perth by-election (as an independent Liberal) and the 2019 federal election (as an endorsed Liberal candidate).